 FINE CIDERS FROM LOST ORCHARDS, FOUND IN DEVON

-The Henry Plumb Foundation awarded me with a grant to purchase my first little apple press and mill and EU Leader funding has helped the business to grow.
+The Henry Plumb Foundation - awarded a grant to purchase the first little apple press and mill when Find & Foster was just a concept

 EU Leader funding - provided match-funding to help the business to grow.

 The Prince's Trust introduced me to an invaluable business mentor Jeff Lancaster.

 MW Susan McCraith taught me on a Wine Industry module as an undergrad and continues to support Find & Foster

 Simon Tyrrell, wine maker and cider maker, has taught us how to apply winemaking skills to cidermaking.